 This post may contain affiliate links.
 Please see disclosure policy here.

-Slow Cooker Irish Stew is the perfect way to celebrate St. Patrick’s Day or any day.
-Hearty and delicious!
+Slow Cooker Irish Stew is the perfect way to celebrate St. Patrick’s Day or any day. Â Hearty and delicious!

-I am going to start with a disclaimer.
-I realize this is not authentic Irish Stew.
-Real Irish Stew is made with Guinness, the national beverage of Ireland.
-We don’t drink alcohol at our house so I made a substitute for Guinness in this recipe by using more beef broth in it’s place.
-So for those of you who want an authentic Irish Stew and cook with alcohol feel free to sub out some of the beef broth for Guinness.
+Authentic Irish Stew is made with Guinness, the national beverage of Ireland. Â I made a substitute for Guinness in this recipe by using more beef broth in it’s place. Â So for those of you who want an authentic Irish Stew feel free to sub out a cup of the beef broth for Guinness.

 How to Make Irish Stew

-Check out more fun St. Patrick’s Day recipes:
+Check out more delicious recipes:

 Slow Cooker Irish Stew